Please contact us regarding conducting teletrials in Queensland -

 What is a teletrial?

 A teletrial uses telehealth technology to communicate between the Primary Site and Satellite Site/s and enable delivery of aspects of a clinical trial as defined in the Supervision Plan.
 This technology supports a Principal Investigator to supervise Associate Investigator/s to conduct a clinical trial at a Satellite Site which is geographically remote from the Principal Investigator’s Primary Site.
 The Principal Investigator remains responsible for the trial.
 A detailed Supervision Plan is required, in addition to a Delegation Log required by ICH GCP for all Satellite Sites regardless of experience.
 Trial participants may have trial visits at both the Primary and Satellite Sites, as determined by the Protocol and Supervision Plan.
-The conduct of the trial is detailed under the ‘head agreement’ (Clinical Trial Research Agreement/Clinical Trial Agreement) between the Sponsor and the Principal Investigator’s Institution and a Sub-Contract between the Primary Site and the Satellite Site Institutions (see Clinical Trial Research Agreement - Tele Trials Subcontract) for sites external to Queensland Health, and this version between Queensland Health sites only).
+The conduct of the trial is detailed under the ‘head agreement’ (Clinical Trial Research Agreement/Clinical Trial Agreement) between the Sponsor and the Principal Investigator’s Institution and a Sub-Contract between the Primary Site and the Satellite Site Institutions (see Clinical Trial Research Agreement - Tele Trials Subcontract).

 Core principles of teletrials